vekexasia/eNSPanel/docs/textupdateproto.md

 ```

 This is a simple example of how to update the weather information in the Nextion display updating the `weather_now` page components.

+## Caveats

+As already said a Home Assistant attribute must be used because the state is limited to 255 characters.
+Also, keep in mind that **nextion components should be marked as `global`**.